Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 No roast dinner would be complete without a rich, hearty gravy!
 I love to make onion gravy and often use the stock made while slow cooking a joint of meat.

 My favourite roast dinner would have to be chicken.
-I love to use the tips from my rubber roast chicken post to stretch things a little.
+I love to use the tips from my stretch a roast chicken post to stretch things a little.
 Sometimes leftovers will be turned into a chicken, spinach & filo pie or a chicken & mushroom pie.

 What about dessert?